 You can monitor the health, capacity, and performance of your Oracle Cloud Infrastructure Database service resources by using metrics , alarms , and notifications.
-For more information, see Monitoring Overview and Notifications Overview.
+For more information, see Monitoring and Notifications.

 The Database service metrics help you measure useful quantitative data, such as CPU and storage utilization, the number of successful and failed database logon and connection attempts, database operations, SQL queries, and transactions, and so on.
 You can use metrics data to diagnose and troubleshoot problems with your Database Service resources.